YehiaEhab16/Face-Detection-and-Recognition/README.md

-# Face-Detection-and-Recognition
+# Object-Detection-and-Recognition
-PyQt GUI to autonomously detect and recognize faces
+PyQt GUI to autonomously detect and recognize faces, hands, and currency